Meet Helen EIS Director

-We sat down with Helen Al Uzaizi, the Director of Entrepreneurship, Innovation and Environmentalism at GEMS World Academy – Dubai, to find out more about her career and the ambitions for her new role
+We sat down with Helen Al Uzaizi, Director of Entrepreneurship, Innovation and Social Impact at GEMS World Academy – Dubai, to find out more about her career and the ambitions for her new role

 Tell Us A Little About Your Career To Date?

 I studied law and politics in college, and realised early on that it wasn’t what I had expected it to be.
 I then fell into marketing and communications and discovered that if you love what you do, you’ll do it well.
 I was lucky to be successful in my communications career but there was always a feeling that there was more I wanted to do.
 After 10 years I moved into community development, where I’ve been working for the past eight years, working with disadvantaged youth on entrepreneurship and working on mentorship for entrepreneurs in the MENA region.
 Four years ago, I set up my own social enterprise providing entrepreneurship education to kids aged 8-15 years.